lsquaredleland/White-House-Budget-Donut-Visualisation/README.md

 * Find a better way to unite the budget and refData array, and how they access it each other, etc
 * Optimisation in terms of smoothness ->  currrently lags to an extent
 * use canvas instead?
-* Keep 1 comparison circle, have it move between arc rather than draw, delete, redraw.
-(What is more efficient -> show/hide vs draw/delete).
-Experiment with different kinds of animations, have a tempory line be draw until the original catches up??
+* Make comparison circles canvas based rather than svg -> animation drops framerate...

 ###Curiosities